-POSTED BY Admin POSTED IN Uncategorized POST TAGGED 1950s, 9-1-1, Aaron Schlossberg, ads, African American, AirBNB, Asia, Asian, Asian-American, Asian-Americans, Asians, banking, Ben Carson, bias, bigotry, bilingual, bisexual, black, Black history, Black Lives Matter, Blacks, census, census 2020, Chinese, Chris Rock, civil rights, commencement, community, culture, David Dao, democrat, demographics, disparity, diversity, economics, education, election, election 2016, elections, electoral college, Emma Stone, employment, English, ethnicity, film, food, Fox News, Fresh Kitchen, gay, George Wallace, German, German-American, hate crime, Hawaii, health, health care, Hillary Clinton, Hispanic, history, Hollywood, housing crisis, ICE, immigration, immigration and nationality act, JFK, jobs, John Cho, justice, Korean, language, Latino, Latinx, lesbian, LGBT, MAGA, marketing, Martin Luther King, McKinley Texas, media, Mexican, Mexicans, Mexico, Millennials, minority, model minority, money, mortality, multicultural, Muslim, Muslim-American, nationalism, Oakland BBQ, Obama, Orlando, Oscars, Pew, Philadelphia, police, politics, polls, Pride, pride parades, psychology, Puerto Rico, race, racial disparity, racial profiling, racism, Republican, RFK, Rust Belt, sexual orientation, sexual racism, shooting, South, South Carolina shooting, Spanish, Starbucks, stereotype, Stonewall, Stonewall riots, subprime, tariffs, teens, trade, transgender, Trudeau, Trump, Tuskegee, TV, Uncategorized, United, Univision, violence, voting, white, white Americans, white history, White House, white nationalism, white nationals, white resentment, white supremacy, White working class, whites, xenophobia, Yale dorm
+POSTED BY Admin POSTED IN Uncategorized POST TAGGED 1950s, 2020, 9-1-1, Aaron Schlossberg, ads, African American, AirBNB, Americans, Asia, Asian, Asian-American, Asian-Americans, Asians, banking, Ben Carson, bias, bigotry, bilingual, bisexual, black, Black history, Black Lives Matter, black men, Blacks, Brexit, Bush, census, census 2020, Chinese, Chris Rock, civil rights, commencement, community, Confederate, culture, David Dao, democrat, demographics, disparity, diversity, economics, education, election, election 2016, elections, electoral college, Emma Stone, employment, English, ethnicity, Europe, film, food, Fox News, Fresh Kitchen, gay, George Wallace, German, German-American, hate crime, Hawaii, health, health care, Hillary Clinton, Hispanic, history, Hollywood, housing crisis, ICE, immigrant, immigrants, immigration, immigration and nationality act, immigration attitudes, immigration trends, Indian, JFK, jobs, John Cho, justice, Kennedy, Korean, language, Latino, Latinx, lesbian, LGBT, MAGA, marketing, Martin Luther King, McCain, McKinley Texas, media, Mexican, Mexicans, Mexico, Millennials, minority, mixed race, model minority, money, mortality, multicultural, multiculturalism, Muslim, Muslim-American, nationalism, Oakland BBQ, Obama, Orlando, Oscars, Pew, Philadelphia, police, politics, Poll, polls, president, Pride, pride parades, psychology, Puerto Rico, race, racial bias, racial disparity, racial profiling, racism, Republican, RFK, Rust Belt, Senate, sexual orientation, sexual racism, shooting, slavery, South, South Carolina, South Carolina shooting, Spanish, stand your ground, Starbucks, stereotype, Stonewall, Stonewall riots, subprime, tariffs, teens, trade, transgender, Trudeau, Trump, Tuskegee, TV, U.S., Uncategorized, undocumented, United, Univision, violence, voting, white, white Americans, white history, White House, white majority, white nationalism, white nationals, white resentment, white supremacy, White working class, whites, xenophobia, Yale dorm

 There’s a story in the Washington Post today about how Trump supporters trust him to do the right thing on health care, no matter what the evidence shows them.